 - 1. Be cognizant of and carry out all applicable Sheriff's Office Policy and Procedures. - 2.
 Perform an operations check and inventory of all equipment assigned to the Post, prior to relieving the previous SHU officer. - 3.
-Remain at the Observation Post console and monitor audio and visual security devices installed at that Post. - 4.
-Maintain operational control over all equipment, security devices and control panels.
-No other Correctional Deputies will operate controls or security devices, except as directed by the SHU officer or a superior officer. - 5.
+Remain at the Observation Post console and monitor audio and visual security devices installed at that Post. - Maintain operational control over all equipment, security devices and control panels.
+No other Correctional Deputies will operate controls or security devices, except as directed by the SHU officer or a superiorofficer. - 5.
 Maintain visual observation of the housing areas and dayroom areas of the unit. - 6.
 Coordinate the movement of SHU inmates as required, e.g., to and from exercise, sick call, re-housing, etc.

-- Conduct visual head count of inmates as required by the Policy Manual, obtaining assistance from the Correctional Corporal or designee to monitor the control panel. - 8.
-This Post is responsible for the security and safety of the Special Housing Unit.
+- 7. Conduct visual head count of inmates as required by the Policy Manual, obtaining assistance from the Correctional Corporal or designee to monitor the control panel. - This Post is responsible for the security and safety of the Special Housing Unit.
 This Post will not be vacated under any circumstances, unless relieved by the next shift, all inmates are locked-down or as directed by the Correctional Corporal. - 9.
 Assist with inmate feeding and clothing exchange as required. - 10.
 Conduct or assist in conducting random searches of the housing unit as directed or approved by the Correctional Corporal. - 11.
 Deliver mail, commissary or other approved items to the inmates within the housing unit.
 Pick-up and deliver correspondence from inmates to the Correctional Corporal for processing. - 12.
-Conduct hourly safety/security checks of inmates through direct visual observation and document these safety/securitychecks on the SHU Contact Log. - 13.
+Conduct hourly safety/security checks of inmates through direct visual observation and document these safety/securitychecks inon the SHU Contact Log.Guardian device. - 13.
 Notify the Correctional Corporal immediately of any and all irregular activities, problems or malfunctions within the unit. - 14.
-Record all SHU activities and problems on the appropriate JAIL Logs.
+Record all SHU activities and problems on the appropriate JAIL LogsGuardian hand held.
 Prepare written reports as required by Jail Policy and Procedure and/or the Shift Supervisor. - 15.
 Perform other related duties and details as assigned or required by the Shift supervisor. - 16.
 Conduct hourly safety checks for all inmates in this housing unit.
+The RFID tags will be scanned using the Guardian device.